 - Natural Sweetener Lakanto

 - Lakanto sweetener is a monk fruit sweetener mixed with erythritol.
 It is natural, and most importantly, it does not raise blood glucose levels.
-Finely granulated, this sweetener is a more healthier option to white sugar used in the original recipe but still yields an equally delicious basque-style cheesecake.
-This is where the keto low carb twist comes in!
+Finely granulated, this sweetener is a healthier option than using white sugar in the original recipe but still yields an equally delicious basque-style cheesecake.
+This is where the keto low-carb twist comes in!

 - Heavy Cream

 - The high-fat content in heavy cream or heavy whipping cream is what bestows your basque burnt cheesecake with its velvety smooth layers.

 - This helps the batter thicken a little.

 Baking Tips for Success

 1. Room temperature ingredients